ThomasALeatham/Customer-Loyalty-using-Regression/README.md

 import pandas as pd
 import pickle

-# import required data tables
+# import required data tables (tables below are omitted as this data is not publicly available)
-loyalty_scores = ...
-customer_details = ...
+loyalty_scores = ... # Here the excel file would be read in using the pd.read_excel function with sheet_name='loyalty_scores' and similar for below. customer_details = ...
 transactions = ...